 The short low-range gear selector requires a nice firm yank to get it into and out of 4H properly.
 The newer, more modern Wranglers make use of a dial function that operates an electric motor to engage 4WD.

 If the linkage has just worked itself loose, this can be caused by old age or regularly traveling on corrugated roads.
 It’s a relatively simple procedure to adjust the linkage and all you’ll need to do is, adjust the set screw, and you’ll be good to go.

 You need to also make sure the transfer case fluid is topped up.
 When draining the TC, check for any metal filings.
 This will indicate excessive heat build-up caused by high levels of friction.

 If the lubrication levels are low, the friction will increase causing major wear on gearing components.
 This will also result in the transfer case not engaging and disengaging properly when you are driving and attempting to switch to 4WD mode or switch back to 2H mode before driving on a high traction surface.

-The solenoid calculates the difference in pressure of your vacuum pipes, which allows it to engage and disengage 4WD mode.
-If you experience the 4WD symbol flashing on the dash without you attempting to engage 4H then you need the check your solenoid.
-When this happens there is often grinding noises coming from your drivetrain as your 4WD systems tries to engage while you are driving.
+The solenoid calculates the difference in pressure of your vacuum pipes, which allows it to engage and disengage in 4WD mode.
+If you experience the 4WD symbol flashing on the dash without attempting to engage 4H then you need the check your solenoid.
+When this happens there are often grinding noises coming from your drivetrain as your 4WD systems try to engage while you are driving.

-Unless traction is bad, It is not advised to drive in 4WD mode for extended periods of time with a non-permanent 4×4 as this will result in “axle binding”, also known as ”drive-line binding” or “drive-line wind up”.
+Unless traction is low, It is not advised to drive in 4WD mode for extended periods with a non-permanent 4WD as this will result in “axle binding”, also known as ”drive-line binding” or “drive-line wind up”.
 Extended driving in 4-Hi, with a part-time 4WD truck, on a high traction surface like pavement, will result in drive-train components like u-joints, axle, transfer gears, bearings, and drive-shafts getting damaged and eventually failing.